Mumbai Suburban Railway: Air-conditioned rakes

 The First AC EMU was Flagged off on 25 December 2017 in WR.
 The first AC local train in Mumbai began operation in December 2017 and crossed the 10 lakh passenger mark within the first five months.
 The summer months of March and April saw over 3 lakh passengers take the AC local each month.
 The train, operated by Western Railway (WR), currently plies between Churchgate and Virar.
 It has a seating capacity of 1,028 seats and can carry 5,964 passengers.
 The monthly pass on the AC local train will cost (from Churchgate) between ₹570 (till Mumbai Central) to ₹820 (till Bandra) to ₹1235 (till Andheri) to ₹1635 (till Borivali) to ₹1740 (till Bhayander) to ₹1970 (till Vasai Road) to ₹2035 (till Virar).
 New halts were introduced after commuters demand at Marine Lines, Charni Road, Grant Road, Dahisar, Mira Road, Naigaon, Nallasopara.
 Data shows that among all stations between Churchgate and Virar.
 Borivali was the highest earner for the AC train.
-The monthly earning of AC train is approximately ₹7100000 per month after adding seven new halts.
-Two more AC local rakes were introduced and now, the services run all days of the week.
+The monthly earnings of the AC train are approximately ₹7100000 per month after adding seven new halts.
+Two more AC local rakes were introduced, and now, the services run all days of the week.

 The fourth air-conditioned rake on Mumbai Suburban Rail Network & first for Central Railway has been commissioned on Trans-harbour line from Thane to Panvel / Vashi from 30 January 2020.
 The fifth air-conditioned rake on Mumbai Suburban Rail Network & first for Central Railway Main Line was commissioned between Mumbai Chhatrapati Shivaji Maharaj Terminus and Kalyan on 17 December 2020.
 After a gap of 3 years, the first 12-coach fully-vestibuled AC Local Train made by Medha was commissioned on Western Railway on 19 December 2022.
-This has 8xxx series numbering.
-Under the MUTP-III and MUTP-IIIA project, Western Railway has decided to procure more AC local trains and convert the entire fleet into AC akin to Kolkata Metro.
+This has an 8xxx series numbering.
+Under the MUTP-III and MUTP-IIIA projects, Western Railway has decided to procure more AC local trains and convert the entire fleet into AC, akin to Kolkata Metro.
 In 2023, a new Medha rake with 71xx series numbering was introduced in Western Railway.
-All BHEL Made AC Local Trains in both the networks have 70xx series numbering.
+All BHEL-made AC Local Trains in both networks have 70xx series numbering.